Divy1211/AoE2DE_UGC_Guide/docs/general/resources/resources.md

 - Default Values:

     - 0:  Default
-    - 0.25:  Achaemenids, Athenians and Spartans
+    - 0.25:  Achaemenids, Athenians and Spartans.

-- Note: Setting it to 0.5 will return half the amount in gold and half in wood.
-Seems to be working for trade cogs only.
+- Note: Changed in the Battle of Greece civs Port by a toggle to 0.25, 0.5, and 0.75 or by researching equivalent tech in the editor.
+Setting it to 0.5 will return half the amount in gold and half in wood.
+Works for trade cogs only.
 Setting it to a value $\geq$ 1 will make it so no trade resources are returned.

 ## 504. Unknown Resource 504